August 14, 2020

 Kent, Surrey and Sussex

-South of London, the counties of Kent, Surrey and East Sussex contain a wealth of heritage houses and celebrated gardens, many of which served as inspiration or locations for books and films.
+South of London, the counties of Kent, Surrey and East Sussex contain a wealth of heritage houses and celebrated gardens, many of which have served as inspiration or locations for books and films.

 We take travelers to highlights such as Sissinghurst Castle Garden, the former home of author and garden designer Vita Sackville-West (and one of England’s most renowned gardens)…